meaniebeanie22/meaniebeanie22.github.io/chapters/pieces-of-eight.md

 4. He enters, and realises it has been taken over by the mutineers.

 #### Analysis:
-In this chapter we see Stevenson using
+In this chapter we see Stevenson using a wide variety of literary and plot devices to keep the reader JUST entertained enough to continue reading (no, seriously, he's just fluffing up the book at this point).
+The chapter contains mainly background information, with the typical small cliffhanger at the end of the chapter (Jim walking into the cabin now full of mutineers) that we see Stevenson using **extensively** throughout the book.

 ## Annotated chapter
 OWING to the cant of the vessel, the masts hung far out over the water,